The shares of BSE Ltd. were trading at Rs.2234.95, up by 7.6% in today’s trading session.

 The shares of Gujarat Narmada Valley Fertilizers & Chemicals Ltd. were trading at Rs.546.55, up by 1.5% in today’s trading session.

-The stock has been rallying after the company declared its Q3 results.
+The stock has been rallying after the company declared its Q3 results and as of today’s date, this is the GNFC share price.

 The consolidated net profit of GNFC more than doubled to Rs.540.78 crore from Rs.242.59 crore in the previous fiscal’s corresponding quarter.
 Consolidated revenue from operations increased by 58% year on year to Rs.2,380 crore.